Links to book

 Japan through the lens of the Tokyo Olympics

-This open-access book situates the 2020 Tokyo Olympics within the social, economic and political challenges for Japan.
-Tokyo 2020 is constructed to embrace diversity and inclusiveness in society, foster sustainability, boost Japan’s economy, improve social cohesion, create a feeling of unity and pride for the country, and increase citizens’ active participation in fostering the well-being of society.
-This book uses the 2020 Tokyo Olympics as a lens onto the city and country, offering hidden insights and new perspectives on city planning, cultural politics, financial issues, language use, security concepts, education, volunteerism and construction work.
-It explains the many stakeholders, institutions, average citizens, interest groups, and protest groups involved, and features the struggle over Tokyo’s extreme summer heat, food standards, the implementation of diversity in regard to disabilities, sexual minorities and technological innovations.
-We also give short glimpses of the new Olympic sports and the role of these sports in Japan.
+Tokyo 2020 was constructed to embrace diversity and inclusiveness in society, foster sustainability, boost Japan's economy, improve social cohesion, create a feeling of unity and pride for the country, and increase citizens' active participation in fostering the well-being of society.
+By using the 2020 Tokyo Olympics as a lens onto city and country, the book offers hidden insights and new perspectives on city planning, cultural politics, financial issues, language use, security concepts, education, volunteerism and construction work.
+It explains the many stakeholders, institutions, average citizens, interest groups, and protest groups involved, and features the struggle over Tokyo's extreme summer heat, food standards, the implementation of diversity in regard to disabilities, sexual minorities and technological innovations.

 The book is now available in paperback, hardcover and as open access book.